3mcd/javelin/docs-src/content/networking/protocol.md

 ## Message Writers

-### `spawn(message: Message, entity: Entity, components: Component[]): void`

-Write a spawn operation.

 ### `attach(message: Message, entity: Entity, components: Component[]): void`

 Write an attach operation for an entity and one or more components.

 ### `update(message: Message, entity: Entity, components: Component[]): void`

-Write an update operation for an entity and one or more of its components.
+Write an update operation for an entity and one or more components.

 ### `patch(message: Message, entity: Entity, changes: InstanceOfSchema<typeof ChangeSet>): void`